jordanhart/Arkit-measurement-readings-in-background-flutter/README.md

-# arkit_background_not_working
+# Arkit in Background on flutter

-Instructions show background arkit with offscreen visibility / offstage function is not working Run iOS app, watch print statements, toggle between home and other screen.
+Instructions show background arkit reading measurements while in the background / when other tabs are active.
+The hack used is keeping the Arkit widget with a small opacity